 The point is, don't rely on what others have to say, especially something that you really need to judge for yourself; look at the map and decide on your own where you would like to live.
-Go walk around the neighborhood, during the day and night to see if it seems like a peaceful and quiet area that you would like to live in.
+Go walk around in some of the neighborhoods you are interested in, during the day and night to see if it seems like a peaceful and quiet area that you would like to live in.

 The beauty of Cuenca is it's all good, (except for where the gangs and drugs are)...and not just the area where all the gringos happen to live.

 For more information on how to live well on a local Ecuadorian level see the DIY Cuenca Landing Guide on this blog.